 Configuration one: improving staff movement and identification with distributed ledger technology

 In the first iteration, Condatis focused on setting up and configuring environments to host our Nuclear Staff Passport and gateway system and a Microsoft Azure subscription dedicated to Sellafield.
 The gateway enables the issuance and verification of credentials and adheres to Microsoft’s Secure Development Lifecycle (SDLC) to ensure privacy and increase software reliability throughout development.

 Issuing an employee credential to an employee’s digital wallet

 With this configuration, employees can present their credentials to verify their employment details elsewhere in Sellafield and other organisations.
-As one of only four global partners worldwide selected for Azure AD Verifiable Credentials consultancy, Condatis were given access to the closed beta version of Microsoft’s digital wallet functionality, built into Microsoft’s existing Authenticator app used for multi-factor authentication.
+As one of only six global partners worldwide selected for Microsoft Entra Verified ID consultancy, Condatis were given access to the closed beta version of Microsoft’s digital wallet functionality, built into Microsoft’s existing Authenticator app used for multi-factor authentication.